|A terrible creature, formed of snow and crystalline ice. Its feet leave puddles of icy water on the floor.|

 - Lightly armored characters should be especially careful facing them in melee; their cold damage activates more often the more damage it deals.

-- If you have any fire-themed attack wands, now's not a bad time to use them.
+- If you have a wand of flame, now's not a bad time to use it.

 - If you don't have any good means of fighting an ice beast, then don't fight an ice beast -- a wand of polymorph is a good choice to change them into something more manageable.